Phal-Sovandy/Final-Project-OOP/README.md

 ### III.
 Visual Data
   1. Display Box-and-Whisker Plot of Class Scores
   2. Display Gender Distribution Using a Pie Chart
+  3. Display Bar Chart of Student Count
-  3. Display Dot Plot of Student Ages
+  4. Display Scatter Plot of Student Ages
-  4. Show Subject Average Scores
+  5. Show Subject Average Scores Using Bar Chart

 ## Prerequisite
   Before running the project, please ensure that you have the following installed: